-- In order to be admitted to the Postgraduate Diploma in Sport and Exercise an applicant must have completed the following or equivalent: - (a) the Bachelor of Sport and Recreation or - (b) the Graduate Diploma in Sport and Exercise or - relevant professional practice or experience equivalent to a bachelor's degree.
+- 1 In order to be admitted to the Postgraduate Diploma in Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Science or - (b) the Graduate Diploma in Science. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in papers at level 7 in their selected area for this qualification.

-- 2 To qualify for the Postgraduate Diploma in Sport and Exercise, a student must achieve 120 points by successfully completing the requirements in the structure below. - 3 A student must have their course of study approved by the programme leader. - 4 A student may substitute a paper with another relevant postgraduate paper with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Diploma in Science, a student must complete 120 points by successfully completing the requirements in one of the structures below. - 4 A student may substitute optional papers with other relevant postgraduate papers with the approval of the programme leader.